 There seems to be some confusion when it comes to dipole vs bipole speakers.
-While I won’t dive into everything on that topic, the issue of bipole (bi-pole, bi-polar) surrounds vs. dipole (di-pole, di-polar) surrounds arises enough to make we want to clarify the topic for readers and home theater enthusiasts.
+While I won’t dive into everything on that topic, the issue of bipole (bi-pole, bi-polar) surrounds vs. dipole (di-pole, di-polar) surrounds arises enough to make us want to clarify the topic for readers and home theater enthusiasts.
 If you want to understand the differences between bipole and dipole speakers, you’ve come to the right place.

 First, some background on these two technologies.
-It’s important to note that the terms “dipole” and “bipole” don’t necessary retain their technically accurate definitions in reality.
+It’s important to note that the terms “dipole” and “bipole” don’t necessarily retain their technically accurate definitions in reality.
 What I mean by that is a technical definition of a bipole speaker may not match many speakers labeled as being “bipole” that are sold in today’s market.

 Let’s Address Dipole Speakers First

-The strict definition of a dipole speaker is a speaker is a speaker enclosure in which the speaker radiates or projects sound forward, and the reverse polar response is 180 degrees out of phase.
+The strict definition of a dipole speaker is a speaker enclosure in which the speaker radiates or projects sound forward, and the reverse polar response is 180 degrees out of phase.
 You get the simplest dipole speaker by mounting a driver onto an open baffle.
-The speaker fires in-phase on the frontside of the baffle, and 180 degrees out of phase on the backside of the baffle.
+The speaker fires in-phase on the front side of the baffle, and 180 degrees out of phase on the backside of the baffle.
 Out of phase means that if a drawn version of the waveform has a peak on the front of the speaker, the rear speaker would be issuing the same level of the waveform as a trough.